agentmorris/camera-trap-ml-survey/README.md

 <br/>**Trevathan J, Tan WL, Xing W, Holzner D, Kerlin D, Zhou J, Castley G. A computer vision enhanced IoT system for koala monitoring and recognition.
 Internet of Things.
 2025 Jan 1;29:101474.**

 Deploy GPS-connected cameras for koala monitoring, and train a koala detector that runs in the cloud.
 The paper is not primarily about ML, it's more about the practicality  and logistics of assembling a real-time monitoring system (everything from cost to insect infestation of the cameras).
 But they also train YOLOv5 and YOLOv8 models for koala detection, so, I'm including it here.

+<br/>**Bruce T, Amir Z, Allen BL, Alting BF, Amos M, Augusteyn J, Ballard GA, Behrendorff LM, Bell K, Bengsen AJ, Bennett A. Large-scale and long-term wildlife research and monitoring using camera traps: a continental synthesis.
+Biological Reviews.
+2025 Jan 17.**

+A little off the beaten path for this list, because this paper isn't specifically about AI, rather it presents the results of a [survey](https://www.dropbox.com/scl/fi/94f4l4ev2k1z9vs6y9u5i/WildObs-Camera-trap-participant-survey-Google-Forms_2023_11_14.pdf?rlkey=yy840dyu58j5n5n9buf7bqj5c&e=1&dl=0) about the use of camera traps, deployed to 132 camera trappers in Australia.
+I'm just summarizing the findings related to AI (or adjacent to AI).
+In fact I don't need to summarize, there's a great paragraph about this already:

+<i>&ldquo;There was little evidence that the use of AI/ML computer vision (CV) to process Australian images is widespread.
+Only 38/132 respondents indicated they used some form of CV in their image processing.
+Seven of the 38 respondents who indicated they used CV reported using custom or bespoke software during data processing.
+Online CV models were the most frequently used CV model, with 30/38 respondents using either a globally trained detection model (MegaDetector) and/or detector plus classifier (Wildlife Insights, which itself uses MegaDetector), or interfaces with MegaDetector (e.g. tools on Ecoassist).
+Three used Evorta, a for-profit Australian-specific online AI model that charges per image.&rdquo;</i>

 #### <i>Papers from 2024</i>